Free-agent Forecast: Week 12

 Jonathan Williams/Nyheim Hines, Indianapolis Colts

-The Colts head to Houston on a short week, playing Thursday night, and early reports say Marlon Mack will not go after suffering a hand fracture vs. the Jaguars.
-While he could return in Week 13, gamers have an opportunity for a cheap lineup play of Williams and/or Hines.
+The Colts head to Houston on a short week, playing Thursday night, and Marlon Mack will not go after suffering a hand fracture vs. the Jaguars.
+Gamers have an opportunity for a cheap lineup play of Williams and/or Hines.
 The Texans gave up no rushing TDs in the prior five weeks to the 41-7 drubbing at the hands of the Baltimore Ravens.
 Mark Ingram landed a pair of touchdown grabs, and his backup, Gus Edwards, went for 112 yards and a score on just eight carries.
 Be more optimistic with Hines, because this defense had surrendered four aerial TDs vs. three ground scores to RBs entering Week 11, and Indy needs all the help it can get in the passing game right now.
+Furthermore, Jordan Wilkins (ankle) is on track to return and would impact the role of Williams the most.
+Mack could miss several games after undergoing surgery, so there may be some staying power, but the matchups are unkind.

 Availability: 98% (Williams); 54% (Hines)